THE BEST BEACHES ON JEJU ISLAND

 On our third visit to Jeju we made a complete circuit of the island, walking the 422 kilometre Olle Trail.
 Now while a few sections of the Olle take you inland, the vast majority follow the coast.
 So after our month long trip around the island, we reckon we’ve seen 95% of its beaches, making us well placed to pass judgement on which are the best.

 But before we get stuck into what the best beaches on Jeju are, let’s make one thing clear.
 What does it mean to be among the best?
 Are we talking about pristine white sand and still blue water, or something a little more wild but just as beautiful?
 Our list considers the whole package.
 It has beaches great for sunning yourself, others perfect for activities, and some that are simply stunning stretches of coastline.
-So here you have it, our rundown of the best beaches on Jeju Island.
+So here you have it, our rundown of the best beaches on Jeju Island, with a map at the bottom.

 JEJU’S BEST BEACHES